tamaroning/haribote-lang/README.md

 # haribote-lang
-haribote-lang is a simple and fast programming language originally made by Mr.Kawai.
+haribote-lang is a simple and fast programming language for education originally made by Mr.Kawai.
-This repository is derived from the original version.
+This repository is a remodelled implementation in Rust of the original version, [Creating programming languages in 10 days](http://essen.osask.jp/?a21_txt01).
+I added the following features to it.

 ## Features
 - This repository contains hrb, haribote-lang interpreter